TonyRipa/PlaceValue/README.md

 Laplace then formats PlaceValue(Complex)'s result as exp(-x) .

+Viewing the Laplace transform of exp(-x) [ which is 1/(s+1) ] as the fraction 1 / 11 has advantages.
+Specifically, viewing the 1/11 in the expanded form 0.1<s>1</s>1<s>1</s> .
+We can see from the expanded form what appear to be the Taylor Coefficients of the Taylor expansion of exp(-x) [ however without the factorial denominators ] .
+Specifically, what we are seeing is the derivatives of the function exp(-x) , since the Taylor coefficients are the derivatives including the factorials.
+Another (though perhaps not best) way to say this for those familiar with generating functions, is that the Laplace Transform is the generating function of the derivatives.
+Without PlaceValue this nature of the Laplace Transform would be more difficult to see (partly because of the overhead of placeholder variables).
+Furthermore, we can see why the Laplace Transform should be capable of representing a function: because having all the derivatives of a function at point is enough to represent a typical function, as one familiar with Taylor Series knows.
+Note: it should be noted that Laplace seems to have chosen a different sign convention than generating functions, further obscuring the symmetry.

 WholePlaceValueComplex2
 ------------------------
 <i>wholeplacevaluecomplex2.js</i> is a version of WholePlaceValue2 where the digits are allowed to be complex.
 One display innovation of this data-type is in its elegant representation of its complex digits.
 The complex digits are displayed in angle-magnitude form so as to save space.
 So, to represent a single digit whose value is twice the imaginary unit (a.k.a.
 2i) we would render the character ② rotated by 90°.
 This way many such digits may be placed in a relatively small space without clutter.
 Apart from merely having a clutter free representation, this representation allows us to see otherwise obscured patterns.
 For example, Laplace's complex number s which has the property of differentiating anything that it multiplies, exposes its circular character in this representation (albeit only in 1 quadrant, for all 4 see ComplexPlaceValue).
 Whereas in a+bi form it looks like this: